junhe/fuse-io-tracer/README.md

 fuse-io-tracer
 ==============
 This FUSE-based tracer records IO operations including read, write, open, close.
-The format of the output is like:
+This tracer is very nice because, no matter what I/O interfaces you use, it is able to record the traces, as long as you do your operation in that mount point.
+The format of the output trace is like:

-filepath operation offset length time
+pid filepath operation offset length start-time end-time

 For example,
-/tmp/myfile read 1024 3 23472342.2342842
+8848 /tmp/myfile read 1024 3 23472342.2342842 332324243.23223

 or

-/tmp/myfile open NA NA 28423477752.3234243
+8848 /tmp/myfile open NA NA 28423477752.3234243 23242444222324.3232

 The time is got by gettimeofday().
 When the FUSE program is run, the trace file is opened at the same time.